431 W. 8th Street

 Style: Italianate

-This residence was built in 1879.
+This residence was built in 1870-79 by Albert Davis.
 John W. Lovett, a lawyer and one of the founding members of the Anderson Board of Trade, purchased it in 1885 and completed an extensive remodeling in 1890.
 Lovett’s wife served as the first President of the Kikthawenund Chapter of the Daughters of the American Revolution, which was founded in the Lovett home.
-Charles E. Wilson, the General Manager of Delco Remy, resided in the house for a few years in the mid-1920s before moving to 403 W. 8th Street.

 Previous